turbot/guardrails-docs/docs/getting-started/getting-started-azure/enable-enforcement/index.md

 ## Step 1: Open the Policy Pack

-In the guide titled [Enable your First Policy Pack](/guardrails/docs/getting-started/getting-started-azure/enable-policy-pack) you enabled `Enforce Secure TLS Version for Azure Storage Accounts`.
+In [Enable your First Policy Pack](/guardrails/docs/getting-started/getting-started-azure/enable-policy-pack) you enabled `Enforce Secure TLS Version for Azure Storage Accounts`.
 Select **Policies** from the top-level navigation bar, then choose that Policy Pack from the list.

 <p><img alt="locate-policy-pack" src="/images/docs/guardrails/getting-started/getting-started-azure/enable-enforcement/locate-policy-pack.png"/></p>